 Are you bound to a wife?
 Do not seek to be loosed.
 Are you loosed from a wife?
 Do not seek a wife.
 But even if you do marry, you have not sinned; and if a virgin marries, she has not sinned.
 Nevertheless such will have trouble in the flesh, but I would spare you.
 But this I say, brethren, the time is short, so that from now on even those who have wives should be as though they had none… First Corinthians 7:27-29

 …These are the ones who follow the Lamb wherever he goes.
-The devotion of these fellows to Christ will be on display for all of Heaven to see.
-They are enamored with their Savior.
+The devotion of these men to Christ will be on display for all of Heaven to see.
+They are enamored with their Lord and Savior.
 They follow him around like puppy dogs.
-Won't that be a wonderful sight, to see such a congregation of Jews adoring their Lord and Messiah?
-We will see it one day, when we encounter Christ's 144,000 and accompany them in their new song to the Savior.…These were redeemed from among men, being firstfruits to God and to the Lamb.
+Won't that be a wonderful sight to see such a congregation of Jews adoring Christ Jesus?
+We shall see it one day when we encounter Christ's 144,000, and accompany them in their new song to their Savior.…These were redeemed from among men, being firstfruits to God and to the Lamb.
 This word, firstfruits, is a word that speaks of a greater harvest to follow.
-The fact that these 144,000 are designated firstfruits means that a much greater harvest of the Jewish people is yet to come.
+The fact that these 144,000, are designated firstfruits means that a much greater harvest of the Jewish people is yet to come.
 As you have it in Romans 11:26,

 And so all Israel will be saved, as it is written: ’The Deliverer will come out of Zion, and he will turn away ungodliness from Jacob…

 …And in their mouth was found no deceit.
 Deceit means to be crafty, sneaky and disingenuous.
 These fellows are true blue.
 They embody God’s original design for his people to be the righteous people of God.
 Nathaniel was such a Jew.
 When Jesus saw Nathaniel coming to him, he said to Philip,